marcoklaassen/quarkus-kafka-demo/README.md

-# kafka-demo Project with openshift pipelines quarkus native build
+# kafka-demo project with openshift pipelines quarkus native build and GitOps

 This project uses Quarkus, the Supersonic Subatomic Java Framework.